Dart-Code/Website/_docs/debugging-commands.md

 ## Flutter: Toggle Repaint Rainbow

 This command toggles painting different colors in areas of the screen as they are painted.
 This helps understand which areas of the screen are/aren't being repainted.
-For more information see [flutter.io/ui-performance](https://flutter.io/ui-performance/#debug-flags).

 ## Flutter: Toggle Slow Animations